-British Waterski & Wakeboard Federation Limited (BWSW) Friends of Tournament Committee– Terms of Reference
+British Waterski & Wakeboard Federation Limited (BWSW) Friends of Tournament Committee– Terms of Reference (revised following receipt of a legacy from Jill Howard)

 Background

-In 2016 an application was made under the Gambling Act 2005 for the registration with Runnymede Borough Council of a small society lottery known as the “200 Club” to be run by Friends of Tournament as a fund-raising initiative of the Tournament Committee of BWSW to support tournament water-skiing.
+In 2016 an application was made under the Gambling Act 2005 for the registration with Runnymede Borough Council of a small society lottery known as the “200 Club” to be run by Friends of Tournament as a fund-raising initiative of the Tournament Waterski Committee of BWSW to support tournament water-skiing.

 These terms of reference are intended to record the role of the Friends of Tournament Committee as a subcommittee of the BWSW Waterski Committee (previously known as Tournament Committee) and are supplemental to the general “Committee Terms of Reference” published on the BWSW website (from time to time).

+In June 2023, Friends of Tournament received the majority of a legacy from Jill Howard’s estate (approximately £200,000) (the “Jill Howard Legacy Fund”).
+Under Jill Howard’s will the funds were bequeathed to Friends of Tournament of British Waterski & Wakeboard Federation (but made no stipulation as to how the legacy should be applied).
+It can be inferred, however, that she wished her legacy to be used for the stated aims of Friends of Tournament i.e. supporting high level competitive athletes in slalom, tricks and jump when competing abroad and developing and promoting the Waterski discipline generally.
+The Friends of Tournament Committee will administer the Jill Howard Legacy Fund separately from the funds raised through the 200 Club and other fund-raising initiatives. in accordance with these aims.

 Appointment and Constitution of the Friends of Tournament Committee